-Which is where call centre and help desk outsourcing comes in.
+This is where help desk outsourcing comes in.

 How does outsourcing actually work?

-The primary aim of outsourcing is to gain access to a level of functionality that you can’t replicate in-house — moving the responsibility for a certain function from an in-house team to a different company that takes responsibility for that function on your behalf.
+The primary aim of outsourcing is to gain access to a level of functionality that you can’t replicate in-house.

 - Goals: The first step in assessing the need for outsourcing is to analyse your business expectations, objectives and goals.
-Once you have those expectations, objectives and goals clearly defined, you can check them against what customer service outsourcing companies are offering to make sure the service you’re buying matches up to your specific needs.
+Once you have those clearly defined, you can check them against what customer service outsourcing companies are offering to make sure the service you’re buying matches up with them.

 - Provider alignment: To make sure that a potential outsourcing partner provides the kind of service that fulfils your need, you’ll need to spend some time researching their services to find the best fit for your business.